MeIorito/MARCPRIV/README.md

   - **Zero Position**: Set a new reference position (zero) for the scanner to start scanning cycles from.

   - **Keyframe Calculator**: Automatically calculate and add keyframes based on predefined scanning patterns, enhancing efficiency.

+# Hardware

+  ## Tools necessary

+  - x
+  - x
+  - x
+  - x

+  ## Expected commitment time

+  In our experience, the marc takes xxx hours to build.
+Of cource your skill level has a great impact on this, but with the documentation everyone can do it.

+  ## Getting started

+  - **Step 1**: Order the neseccary parts [here]().
+  - **Step 2**: Build the frame for MARC.
+  - **Step 3**: Connect all the electronics using [this]() schematic.
+  - **Step 4**: Combine the frame with the electronics

+# Software
   ## Getting Started

-  1. First set up the hardware. (see [Hardware](#hardware)).
-  2. Clone this repository to your Raspberry Pi.
+  1. Clone this repository to your Raspberry Pi.
-  3. Install the required dependencies (see [Dependencies](#dependencies)).
+  2. Install the required dependencies (see [Dependencies](#dependencies)).
 (Trouble installing PyQt5?
 Read [this](https://www.pythonguis.com/installation/install-pyqt5-raspberry-pi/) article)
 ```Python
 sudo apt install python3-pyqt5
 pip install slack
 ```
-  4. Set up the slack bot with [this](https://medium.com/applied-data-science/how-to-build-you-own-slack-bot-714283fd16e5) tutorial.
+  3. Set up the slack bot with [this](https://medium.com/applied-data-science/how-to-build-you-own-slack-bot-714283fd16e5) tutorial.
 (Optional) If you decide not to use this feature you will have to manually delete the slack code.
-  5. Change the slackToken to your own.
+  4. Change the slackToken to your own.
 Line 23
 ```Python
 slackToken = <"youToken">
 ```
-  6. Change the distance variable to the distance between the object and the tilt point.
+  5. Change the distance variable to the distance between the object and the tilt point.
 Line 30
 ```Python
 objDistance = <"yourDistanceInCm">
 ```
-  8. Run the application using Python.
+  7. Run the application using Python.

   ## UI